-- The Moorish influence is still visible in some of the most visited sites in Spain.
+The Moorish influence is still visible in some of the most visited sites in Spain.
 Examples are The Alhambra in Granada, The Mezquita (or Mosque) and the Medina Azahara in Córdoba, the Royal Alázar and the Giralda in Seville.
 Visiting these beautiful historical sites are some of the top things to do when visiting Spain.

 Spanish culture facts

-- Spain is a country filled with traditions.
+Spain is a country filled with traditions.
 One of those traditions takes place on New Year’s Eve where 12 grapes are eaten during the last 12 seconds of the year.
 So the idea is to eat one grape on the second for the last 12 seconds of the year, which in return will bring good luck for the next 12 months.
 My experience was that when finally the clock hits midnights, it’s very quiet in Spain since everyone is still trying to swallow those 12 grapes.

 One of the most internationally known festivals in Spain is San Fermín.
 The annual festival takes place in Pamplona and starts on the 6th and runs until the 14th of July.
 The most famous activity is the running of the bulls (or el encierro).
-The festival got internationally known due to the book ‘The sun also rises’ from Ernest Hemingway.
+The festival got internationally known due to the book ‘The sun also rises’ by Ernest Hemingway.

 Spanish language facts

-- Castillian (which in Spain is referred to as either Castellano or Español) is widely spoken all over Spain.
+One of the Spanish facts that most people will not know is that Spain has in total 4 official languages; Castilian, Catalan, Galician and Basque.
+Castillian (which in Spain is referred to as either Castellano or Español) is widely spoken all over Spain.
 The other 3 languages are widely spoken in the specific region the language is attached to.

 Spanish (or what they call Castillian in Spain) is the second most studied language in the world.